akeneo-labs/ExcelConnectorBundle/README.md

 ![alt text](./Resources/doc/pictures/akeneo_excel.png "")

+**DEPRECATED**: this bundle is not compatible with the latest Akeneo PIM.
+Starting from 1.7 PIM version, you should use [ExcelInitBundle](https://github.com/akeneo/ExcelInitBundle) instead.

 This bundle adds support of Excel XSLX files as a source for initializing catalog structure and import/export of products for [Akeneo PIM](https://github.com/akeneo/pim-community-standard).

 ## Requirements